 - Texture: The apple cinnamon muffins are moist because we add yogurt (or sour cream) to the batter.
 And because we start with creamed butter and sugars, the muffins are soft, light, and cakey like a cupcake.
 We don’t overload the batter with milk (use only 1/4 cup (60ml)), so you still have a slightly dense texture.
 I like to describe these muffins as having the perfect harmonious balance between soft and dense!

 - Ease: I categorize this recipe as a beginner baking recipe because you use simple ingredients and easy mixing methods.
 An electric mixer is key for creaming the butter and sugars together and if you decide to add the icing, you just need a whisk.
 Some crumb toppings require cold butter and a pastry cutter to mix, but we’re using melted butter here so you just need a fork.
 Easy!
 All of the ingredients used are baking staples, so there’s nothing new or difficult.
-Plus you have wiggle room with the yogurt and milk depending on what’s convenient for you.
 I love easygoing recipes that produce consistently delicious results and know you appreciate that too!
-By the way, if you love these flavors but want to skip the mixer, you’ll love these applesauce muffins.

 Why This Apple Cinnamon Muffin Recipe Works